ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### `snaplook`
 - Type: `object`
 - Temporarily switches the camera to a configured perspective.
+If freelook is active, freelook takes precedence over snaplook.
 - Fields:
 	- `enabled`
 		- Type: `bool`